Category trees

 Request

-Returns a list of Category Trees.
+Returns a list of category trees.

 Authentication

-• X-Auth-Token in header - required
+• X-Auth-Token in header

 Parameters